acterglobal/zoe-relay/crates/blob-store/README.md

 ## License

-This project is part of the Zoeyr workspace and follows the same license terms.
+This project is part of the Zoe workspace and follows the same license terms.